-We recognise the importance of your health, safety and wellbeing.
+We recognise the importance of your health, safety, and wellbeing.
 Our Maximising Attendance Policy provides a framework which allows us to support your attendance, and to assist you with any health problems at an early stage.
 We're committed to supporting employee attendance and improving employee health and wellbeing.
-This is demonstrated by the professional services we have available, such as our employee assistance programme and occupational health service.
+This is demonstrated by the professional services we have available, such as our Employee Assistance Programme (EAP) and occupational Health Service (OHS).

-Purpose of the guide
+1.2 Purpose of the guide

-This guide outlines your responsibilities under our policy, and takes you through the process you'll need to follow when reporting absent.
+This guide outlines your responsibilities under our policy and takes you through the process you'll need to follow when reporting absent.
 It also outlines the support available to you, and the steps that your manager will take in helping you to maintain your attendance at work.